qvcodefriend/qvcodefriend.github.io/README.md

 ## Code Friend

-Code Friend is an Xcode extension development interface for the Javascript language.
-Anyone can create Xcode extension utilities using Javascript language.
+Code Friend is an Xcode extension, and it provide development interface for the Javascript language.
+Anyone can create Xcode extension utilities using Javascript.

 Install from [Mac App Store](https://itunes.apple.com/cn/app/code-friend/id1441249580) and see `How to enable in Xcode` section below.